-Then there are the beautiful streets of Pisa, I was out of my hostel by about 8:45am and it was the ideal time to see the streets while they were a bit quieter and what incredible streets they are, there are so many terracotta coloured buildings with balconies and beautiful shutter windows, small, cobbled streets which just made me ask ‘when can I move in??’.
+Then there are the beautiful streets of Pisa which are a great way to see the real city of Pisa aside from the Leaning Tower.
+I was out of my hostel by about 8:45am and it was the ideal time to see the streets while they were a bit quieter and what incredible streets they are, there are so many terracotta coloured buildings with balconies and beautiful shutter windows, small, cobbled streets which just made me ask ‘when can I move in??’.

 As you start walking away from the Tower and head South you’ll hit the river which runs right through the middle of the city and it is lined with more beautiful terracotta buildings and the Tuscan mountains in the background.
 When I was there in the morning the sun was shining right off of the water and it looked so peaceful and beautiful and it was also a nice place to walk along at night too as it was all lit up.

-I can imagine that if you only visited Pisa for the day or for a few hours that you wouldn’t venture South of river and instead stick to the North where the Tower is but it’s certainly worth crossing the river giving this area some of your time.
+I can imagine that if you only visit Pisa for one day or for a few hours that you wouldn’t venture South of river and instead stick to the North where the Tower is but it’s certainly worth crossing the river giving this area some of your time.
 If not only to find some places which sell food at much cheaper prices!

 Personally I love wandering around areas of a city that are filled with locals over tourists and this is what this area felt like, there were other tourists around of course but not the masses of people following an umbrella with headsets on that you see by the tower!

 Another thing I love is finding residential side streets, Pisa is quite a small city compared to some of Italy’s bigger cities like Florence and Milan so finding these side streets was really easy, and as it was still morning they too were very quiet with just the odd moped going past!